PaulCombal/KarmaDecay/README.md

 Help me spread the extension to help get it the title of official extension!
 I prefer not to put this extension on the Chrome Web Store until this gets the official approbation.

-As of right now, this extension supports images from imgur and reddit, as well as youtube videos.
+As of right now, this extension supports images from most popular sites, as well as youtube videos.
+That's not everything!
+I also added **support for 9gag**, so you can quickly see if something is stolen!
 Note that this extension is compatible with RES.

 This extension adds small links like that next to all supported posts: